Lesson plans.

 Lesson 2: Making promises.

-Matthew 5:13-16 - During his famous Sermon on the Mount, Jesus taught that we are the salt of the earth.
-If salt loses it’s saltiness, it is no longer good for anything but is thrown out.
-He also taught that we are the light of the world.
-Nobody takes a lamp and hides it under a bowl, but rather, they put it on a stand so it can give light to everyone.
-Likewise, we are to let our light shine so that others will see God’s goodness through us.
+Matthew 5:13-16 - During the Sermon on the Mount, Jesus taught that his followers are the salt of the earth, meant to preserve and enhance the world.
+He also said that they are the light of the world: a lamp is not hidden under a bowl but placed on a stand to give light to everyone in the house.
+In the same way, we are called to let our light shine, so that others may see our good works and be drawn to God’s goodness.

 Lesson 2: Greatest in the kingdom.